Phone Number▒▒▒▒▒▒▒▒▒ 79

-We have lived together since 2008, and in that time have had people stay with us from many different places from all over the world.
+We have been living together since 2008, and in that time have had people stay with us from many different places from all over the world.
 We love having visitors, and hearing about their various adventures and stories.

 We are both 'creative types', and both studied Graphic Design (although not together).
 I am from the UK and Moises is from Seville.
 Moises is a freelance graphic designer, and (in my opinion) an extremely talented artist.
 I am an English teacher, and instead find my creative outlet through craft classes for kids, and turning my hand to anything I can, from crochet, to ceramics, to furniture restoration etc...

-became a little family of 4 with the addition of our son Milo!
+In 2013 we became a little family of 3 with the addition of our son Milo!
 We are trying to speak our separate mother tongues to him with the hope that he becomes bilingual, and hope that you and the many languages that flow through our home (be it French, German, Japanese or whatever) will help him tune into the beauty of the different ways we all communicate.